BobBowles/MovieList/README.txt

 first time.
 Any configuration you want to recover can be copied into the new configuration from the saved one after the first run.

-On Linux, the configuration file can be found at ~/.config/MovieList/MovieList.cfg
+On Linux, the user's configuration file can be found at ~/.config/MovieList/MovieList.cfg

 Design Notes and Plans